Quake stalls manufacturing in southern Japan; no major damage reported

 "We're still checking the plant's equipment, but at this point no major damage has been reported," a Honda spokeswoman said.

 Sony, which operates a nearby plant producing image sensors for smartphone cameras, said it suspended operations pending inspections.
-Activity was also halted at plants run by Mitsubishi Electric Corp and Bridgestone Corp.
+Activity was also halted at plants run by Mitsubishi Electric Corp (6503.T) and Bridgestone Corp (5108.T).

 The companies said they had no initial reports of serious damage.

-Toyota Motor said it cancelled Friday shifts at a Lexus assembly plant and two components plants about 150 kms north of Kumamoto as it checked to see if suppliers in the region would be able to continue providing parts.
+Toyota Motor (7203.T) said it canceled Friday shifts at a Lexus assembly plant and two components plants about 150 kms north of Kumamoto as it checked to see if suppliers in the region would be able to continue providing parts.

 "If, after a thorough assessment, we determine that the impact on our supply chain is limited enough to allow us to resume production, we will do so at the first available opportunity," a spokesman for the automaker said.